lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     bond_coeff 2 46.121 1.17
     angle_coeff 2 2.0918 180

-.. container:: justify

 The atom of type 5 is an oxygen of mass 15.9994, and the atom of type 6 is a carbon of mass 12.011.

 .. figure:: ../figures/level3/water-adsorption-in-silica/H2O-CO2-dark.png
     :alt: silica block adsorbed water and CO2